Smile-SA/odoo_addons/smile_base/README.rst

 **Table of contents**

 .. contents::
   :local:

 Usage
 =====

 Add this module to your addons, it will auto install.

-To enable email sending, add in your configuration file :
+To enable email sending, add in your configuration file:
     * enable_email_sending = True

-To enable email fetching, add in your configuration file :
+To enable email fetching, add in your configuration file:
     * enable_email_fetching = True

-To add a colored ribbon, definied with RGBa, add in your configuration file :
+To add a colored ribbon, definied with RGBa, add in your configuration file:
     * server.environment = dev
     * server.environment.ribbon_color = rgba(255, 0, 255, .6)

+To display database name inside the colored ribbon add in your configuration file:
+    * server.environment.display_dbname_in_ribbon = True

+To enable sending of companies and users info to Odoo S.A., add in your configuration file:
+    * enable_publisher_warranty_contract_notification = True

 Bug Tracker